harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/azure-vm.md

 ---
 title: Azure VM recommendations
-description: Optimize the utilization of your EC2 instances using Harness CCM recommendations.
+description: Optimize the utilization of your Azure VMs using Harness CCM recommendations.
 # sidebar_position: 2
 ---